submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Submariner now explicitly enables forwarding on the interfaces that it creates to support forwarding even when global forwarding on the node is turned off.
+* Submariner now ensures that the IPsec control socket is created before initiating connection requests, and also automatically retries connections in response to errors reported by the 'whack' command.

 ## v0.14.6 (July 5, 2023)